NNPDF/nnpdf/doc/sphinx/source/get-started/installation.rst

        rm LHAPDF-6.4.0.tar.gz
        cd LHAPDF-6.4.0

-   Regenerate the configuration files, configure the build with the specified options, and compile and install the software.
+   Regenerate the configuration files, configure the build with python disabled, compile and install.
 You may need to `brew install automake` first:

     .. code::